labsyspharm/DRIADrc/README.md

-# DRIADrc: fully reproducibility of manuscript figures
+# DRIADrc: full reproducibility of manuscript figures

 This is a companion to Drug Repurposing In Alzheimer's Disease (DRIAD), a machine learning framework for quantifying potential associations between drugs and Alzheimer's Disease.